-A daily vitamin D supplement of 10 micrograms (mcg) is recommended by the NHS for everyone aged 65 and over.
+Taking a daily vitamin D supplement of 10 micrograms (mcg) should be considered by everyone during autumn and winter.

 Vitamin D works with calcium to help maintain bone health and protect against broken bones.
-Most healthy adults get all the vitamin D they need from safe exposure to the summer sun and from their diet, but older people tend to get less sun exposure.
+Most vitamin D comes from safe exposure to the summer sun, and from foods like oily fish and fortified spreads and some breakfast cereals.

 The NHS says adults need 700mg of calcium a day.
 Good sources of calcium include milk, cheese and other dairy products, green leafy vegetables such as broccoli and cabbage, and nuts.

 Seek medical advice before taking calcium supplements, as taking too much can cause stomach pain and diarrhoea.

 Older people may be more likely to have vitamin B12 deficiency.